"No Sabo": The Language-Shaming Label is Getting Pushback

 This choice, although made with the children's best interests at heart, often stemmed from a fear of ostracization and a desire to shield their kids from the pervasive racism of the time.

 Fast forward to now, and there's a twist.
 Many first and second-generation Latinos find themselves estranged from a significant part of their heritage.
-As a result, many face criticism, even from within their own community, for not mastering Spanish.
+As a result, many face criticism, even from people in their own community, for not mastering Spanish.
 They're caught in a sort of linguistic limbo.
 And there's even a cheeky, and often malicious term for it: "no sabo.”

 @orangesheepsam